 This form is for bookings only - you can not use it to check availability.
-Here is why Features Association member Reef dropoff Western style toilet Mangroves Has email contact Calm beach Sandy Beach IDR 0 to 350,000 Wayag trips Has private bungalows Details
+Here is why Features Reef dropoff Western style toilet Good house reef Has email contact IDR 0 to 350,000 Wayag trips Has private bungalows Kayak (local use only) Details

 The photo above shows Beser Bay Homestay’s idyllic location on a fine blue day.
 It’s up there instead of a photo of the homestay because every time that we’ve visited it’s been cloudy – and you really need to see this place it at its best!